Rugby: Wayne Pivac's world will be Wales of challenge

-More locals recognise Gatland and national football manager Ryan Giggs than the First Minister.
+More Welsh locals recognise Gatland and national football manager Ryan Giggs than the First Minister.

 Pivac's imminent promotion over Dave Rennie and Chris Boyd comes after four largely successful years with the Llanelli-based Scarlets, although this last bumpy, injury-ravaged season is not going to plan.